 Cleveland State University's online classes are taught by the same faculty who teach our on-campus classes, so you’ll receive the same high level of instruction no matter where you learn.
-Courses are delivered asynchronously, so you don’t have to schedule your life around class times, but you’ll still have timelines and due dates to help keep you on track.
-As an online student, you’ll have plenty of opportunities to engage and interact with your faculty and classmates and will be able to network with people across the country.
+Most courses are delivered asynchronously, so you don’t have to schedule your life around class times, but you’ll still have timelines and due dates to help keep you on track.
+As an online student, you’ll have plenty of opportunities to engage and interact with your faculty and classmates and will be able to network with people in the Northeast Ohio region and beyond.

 In short, aside from where you learn, there’s really no difference in how or what you’ll learn.

 Tuition for online programs and courses follows the same fee structure as traditional, on-campus programs and courses.
 Current CSU Graduate tuition costs can be found on the Bursar's website.

 Approximately 70% of CSU's students receive some form of financial assistance.
 The University participates in or administers all of the major federal and state grant and loan programs.
 In addition, CSU provides University grants and scholarships.

 To begin the financial aid process, you will need to complete the Free Application for Federal Student Aid (FAFSA).
 You must file a FAFSA every year after January 1st in order to receive your financial aid.
 Cleveland State University's financial aid school code is 003032.